-For RSA algorithms, parameter quality checking does not have to be performed but primality testing must be done.
+CAs do not have to perform parameter quality checking but primality testing must be done.
 CAs shall state how related testing is performed in the CPS.

 For other algorithms, follow relevant international standards including parameter quality testing.

 6.1.7 Key Usage Purposes (as per X.509 v3 Key Usage Field)